 Example 4: This example demonstrates the impact on contract values of taking multiple partial withdrawals throughout the Term when the Cap crediting method is elected with the Floor protection option.
 The term starts on January 1st, and the first withdrawal occurs on May 27th (two-fifths through the term) when the index return is negative and does not exceed the Floor.
-The second withdrawal occurs on October 20th (four-fifths) through the term when the index return is negative and does not exceed the Floor.
-Contract values are also quoted at the beginning of the term and end of the term where the index return is negative and exceeds the Floor.
+The second withdrawal occurs on October 20th (four-fifths) through the term when the index return is negative and end of the term where the index return is negative and exceeds the Floor.